AndyWangSFU/AC215_TBD_1/README.md

 > > --val_path [string] : path to validation metadata
 > > --input_mode [string]: mode of input, current it only support TFData

 (2) `src/models/Dockerfile` - This dockerfile starts with  `FROM tensorflow/tensorflow:2.13.0-gpu`.
-This statement uses the tensorflow-gpu version 2.13.0 as the base image for the container.
+This statement uses the tensorflow-gpu as the base image for version 2.13.0.

 (3) `src/models/run_docker.sh` Shell script to run the container

 To run Dockerfile:
 1. `docker build -t training -f Dockerfile .`
 2. `sh run_docker.sh`

 **Notebooks**
 This folder contains code that is not part of container - for e.g: EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.